VASUVINAY/VASUVINAY/README.md

 -   It is a web based application to get the information of the shop on the basis of location and category on a particular Area
 -   Language used:HTML,CSS,JS, Java, Bootstrap

+### Ecommerce

+-   Searching through a catalog of products is now easier than ever.
+In this category ,we applied some of better way to fetch the products details in a single page.
+-   Language used: Nodejs ,javascript

 ## CERTIFICATE AND ACHIEVEMENTS
+-   AWS Certified Cloud Practitioner by AWS (06/2021 - 06/2024)
 -   Software Engineering virtual Experience by JP Morgan chase&co -26 May 2020
 -   Introduction to Python from DataCamp
 -   SQL BootCamp from DataCamp